AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58446-deleting-a-team-with-child-users-or-teams-gives-an-uninformative-error-message.md

 <u>Actual results</u>:

-The generic internal server error message is returned.
+A generic internal server error message is returned.

 ## Apply the patch